Olympus E-P3 vs Sony NEX-5T

 The side-by-side display below illustrates the physical size and weight of the Olympus E-P3 and the Sony NEX-5T.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 The E-P3 can be obtained in three different colors (black, silver, white), while the NEX-5T is available in two color-versions (black, silver).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony NEX-5T is notably smaller (22 percent) than the Olympus E-P3.
-However, the NEX-5T is substantially heavier (652 percent) than the E-P3.
+Moreover, the NEX-5T is markedly lighter (25 percent) than the E-P3.
 In this context, it is worth noting that neither the E-P3 nor the NEX-5T are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Micro Four Thirds Lens Catalog (E-P3) and the Sony E-Mount Lens Catalog (NEX-5T).
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.